smartcontractkit/ccip-tools-ts/ccip-cli/README.md

 ## Wallet

-Commands which need to send transactions try to get a private key from a `USER_KEY` environment variable.
+Commands which need to send transactions try to get a private key from a `PRIVATE_KEY` environment variable.

 Wallet options can also be passed as `--wallet`, where each chain family may interpret it however it